atantos/Swirl.jl/README.md

 - Use `reset_lesson_progress("Course", "Lesson")` from `Julia`

 **Q: Will typing 'exit' close my `Julia` session?**
 A: No!
 The `exit` command returns you to the `Julia` `REPL`.
-Your session continues and all variables remain available.
+Your session continues and all bindings remain available.

 **Q: What if I make a mistake?**
 A: You get 3 attempts per question, and you can always type `hint` for detailed help!